Valorant Ping Test

 - High elo latency must stay consistent, especially when adjusting graphics settings for performance.
 If you're lowering render resolution to improve FPS, test changes using our Resolution Scaling Calculator.

-Even 10 to 15ms can affect reaction time because Valorant runs on 128 tick servers.
+Even 10 to 15ms can affect reaction time because Valorant runs on 128-tick servers.
 Internal memory delay can also impact 1% low FPS, which you can measure using our RAM Latency Calculator.
 Jitter above 5 to 10ms variance can feel worse than steady 45ms latency.
 Competitive players often choose stability over faster matchmaking.

 Average Valorant Ping by Region (2026 Data)